 Salary to Hourly Calculator

-Convert annual salary to hourly rate — or hourly wage to annual income.
+Convert annual income to hourly rate — or hourly wage to annual income.
 See full pay breakdown across all time periods.

 Whether you're comparing job offers, setting freelance rates, or evaluating a raise, understanding how to convert between annual salary and hourly rate is a foundational financial skill.
 The standard formula is simple: Hourly Rate = Annual Salary ÷ (Hours per Week × Weeks Worked).